dawnightillight/CoderPower/README.md

 ## Update log

 v1.3
-*	add an menu to change spark colors (color at caret or random color in current colorscheme)
+*	add a menu to change spark colors (color at caret or random color in current colorscheme)

 v1.2
 *	change spark color to text color at caret